Paul Consbruch

+Coat of arms of Paul Consbruch.

 Paul Consbruch (2 May 1930 – 2 February 2012) was a German Roman Catholic bishop.

 Consbruch was born in Gütersloh, Germany.
 He was consecrated as Auxiliary Roman Catholic Bishop of Paderborn in 1981.

 He died on 2 February 2012, as Auxiliary Bishop Emeritus of the Roman Catholic Diocese of Paderborn, from undisclosed causes, aged 81.